doughadfield/Ultranet-to-I2S/README.md

 I've borrowed PIO program ideas from two excellent github projects:

-https://github.com/elehobica/pico_spdif_rx - I modified the PIO program from this project, as the Ultranet decode (very similar to AES/EBU)
+https://github.com/elehobica/pico_spdif_rx - I modified the PIO program from this project, as the Ultranet protocol is very similar to AES/EBU

 https://github.com/nyh-workshop/rpi-pico-i2sExample - I used the I2S output encoder PIO program from this project